-Ransomware Prevention for Dummies: What to Do Before, During & After an Attack
+Ransomware Prevention: What to Do Before, During & After an Attack

 Ransomware prevention and protection are possible.

 Ransomware prevention has rapidly become one of the most urgent issues at organizations across the globe.
 With up to 56,000 infections occurring in a single month in 2016 (numbers that are expected to double in 2017), businesses are racing to find the best ways to protect themselves.

 Solutions for preventing ransomware include everything from anti-malware software to proper employee training.
 Below, we’ll look at some of the most important measures to implement within your business continuity plan, along with some emerging technologies that will play an increasingly important role in keeping these cyberattacks at bay.